Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Red latan palm grows in southern Florida and is a medium sized slow growing palm tree

-The red latan palm is a slow-growing tropical palm that thrives in Florida’s southern coastal regions.
-The palm has identifiable ridged fan-shaped light green fronds with a whitish sheen.
-The upward growing fronds create a large, rounded crown with a spiky appearance.
+The red latan palm has identifiable ridged, fan-shaped light green fronds with a whitish sheen.
+The upward-growing fronds create a large, rounded crown with a spiky appearance.
 In spring, small yellow flowers bloom, followed by brownish-green palm fruits.

-The common name red latan comes from the reddish frond stems and leaflets that grow on immature red latan palm trees.
+The common name ‘red latan’ comes from the reddish frond stems and leaflets that grow on immature red latan palm trees.

 Florida palm tree identification: The red latan palm is easy to recognize in Florida.
-Its distinctive, red-tinged leaves turn green and have a silky, silvery appearance.
+Its distinctive red-tinged leaves turn green and have a silky, silvery appearance.

 Fishtail Palm (Caryota mitis)